abelectronicsuk/ABElectronics_C_Libraries/ExpanderPi/README.md

 Set the raw value from the selected channel on the DAC
 **Parameter:** (uint16_t) raw - between 0 and 4095
 **Parameter:** (uint8_t) channel - 1 or 2
-**Parameter:** (uint8_t) gain - 1 or 2  - The output voltage will be between 0 and 2.048V when gain is set to 1,  0 and 4.096V when gain is set to 2
+**Parameter:** (uint8_t) gain - 1 or 2  - The output voltage will be between 0 and 2.048V when the gain is set to 1,  0 and 4.096V when the gain is set to 2
 **Returns:** null
 ___